 If you’re married, search your heart.
 You may have a decent marriage, but are you living out the kind of marriage you want your children to have someday?
 Are you nurturing your marriage with trust, communication and thoughtful attentiveness?

 If you’re divorced, remember that your kids love both of you, and they don’t want to hear their mother criticized.
 No matter what she’s saying or doing, try your best, and respect her as the mother of your children.

-As Carey’s message demonstrates, your marriage relationship and your attitudes about women—good or bad—will continue to impact your children’s lives long after they leave home.
+Your marriage relationship and your attitudes about women—good or bad—will continue to impact your children’s lives long after they leave home.